Peds

 1. Avoid braces, night splints, shoe modifications, Orthotics, serial Casting

-2. Treat any associated Metatarsus Varus (In-Toeing)
+2. Treat any associated Metatarsus Varus (other cause of In-Toeing)

 3. Surgical indications (rare)